Information Processing by Neuron Populations in the Central Nervous System: A Theory of the Mathematical Structure of Data and Operations: Discussion

 Foundation Models or Large Language Models \citep{zhao.et.al.2023aso} of current AI-systems use high-dimensional vector embeddings for concept encoding.
 However, the rudimentary structure of vector spaces limits their representation capacity, for example, when trying to generalize a set of vectors.

-A superior alternative is a subspace representation, which offers a {\em sum} operation.
+A better alternative is a subspace representation, which offers a {\em sum} operation.
 A {\em matrix embedding} can accomplish this by using a positive semi-definite matrix $AA^T$ derived from the covariance matrix of observations.

-The pinnacle of embeddings is achieved through a finite convex cone representation, employing the full non-negative matrix $A$ representing frame vectors.
+We believe an even better alternative is achieved through a finite convex-cone representation, employing the full generator matrix $A$ whose columns are frame vectors.
+The conical coefficients are constrained to be non-negative, but the entries of the frame vectors themselves need not be non-negative.
 This method enables a sophisticated partial ordering of concepts, surpassing what is feasible with subspaces, as detailed in \sectref{sect:partial-order-of-subspaces} and \sectref{sect:cone-relations}.

+Recent interpretability work at Anthropic \citep{Gurnee.et.al.2026vfr} provides an independent computational parallel.
+The authors define J-space using an overcomplete frame of J-lens vectors.
+For a given sparsity bound $k$, J-space consists of all non-negative combinations of at most $k$ such vectors.
+Geometrically, it is a generally non-convex union of polyhedral cones, each generated by a selection of at most $k$ J-lens vectors.
+The dimension of each cone is at most $k$, with equality when its selected generators are linearly independent.
+For a given activation, a J-space component may be defined as any point in this union that minimizes the distance to the activation.
+Such a point exists, since the union is finite and closed, but it need not be unique.
+In practice, the authors use sparse decomposition to approximate one such component.

+This construction closely parallels our use of sparse frames and non-negative combinations.
+The comparison is geometric rather than biological: J-space is a structure in transformer activation space, not evidence for the neuronal mechanism proposed here.
+Its emergence nevertheless suggests that cone-based matrix embeddings may be useful in very different information-processing systems.